astralfrontier/astralfrontier.org-OLD/source/_posts/creating-complications.md

 title: Creating Complications
 categories:
   - Roleplaying
+  - Game Design Diary
 tags:
-  - pass fail complicate
-  - game design
+  - pass-fail-complicate
 ---

 Many modern RPGs give you a triad of outcomes when you roll dice: